openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetAmmo.md

 ## Notes

-- Returns the total ammunition count, not just the clip
+- Returns the total ammunition count
-- If the NPC has no weapon, this may return 0
+- If the NPC has no weapon, this returns 0
-- Infinite ammo NPCs may still show the original ammo count
+- Infinite ammo NPCs still show the original ammo count
-- This includes ammunition in reserve, not just in the current clip

 ## Related Functions